Frequently Asked Questions About Our Acupuncture Services

 body's natural healing processes and positively impacts the nervous system, it can be used to safely treat a wide range of conditions, such as musculoskeletal problems (back pain, neck pain, shoulder pain, etc), headaches, migraines,

-digestive disorders, infertility, emotional problems (stress, anxiety, depression), allergies, autoimmune disorders, addictions, and more.
+digestive disorders, infertility, hormonal issues, emotional problems (stress, anxiety, depression), allergies, autoimmune disorders, addictions, and more.

 For most people, acupuncture causes minimal to no pain.
 The needles used during